primer/react/pages/components/docs/TabNav.md

 # TabNav

-Use the TabNav component to style navigation with a minimal underlined selected state, typically used for navigation placed at the top of the page.
+Use the TabNav component to style navigation with a tab-based selected state, typically used for navigation placed at the top of the page.

 To use TabNav with [react-router](https://github.com/ReactTraining/react-router) or [react-router-dom](https://www.npmjs.com/package/react-router-dom), pass